woocommerce/qit-cli/README.md

 For more detailed information on QIT and how to use it, refer to the [official documentation](https://woocommerce.github.io/qit-documentation/#/).

-## Is this tool exclusive to WooCommerce.com Partner Developers?

-QIT is an innovative initiative aimed at enhancing the accessibility of automated testing for developers.
-Our ultimate aspiration is to extend the benefits of this tool to a wider circle of WordPress developers, thereby strengthening the entire ecosystem.

-However, as we find ourselves in the preliminary phase of this project, we are currently extending this offering solely to our WooCommerce.com Partner Developers.
-If you're eager to utilize QIT and want to voice your interest, we welcome you to [submit an issue](https://github.com/woocommerce/qit-cli/issues) in our GitHub repository.
-We deeply value your feedback as it plays a critical role in shaping the future of our project.

 ### Highlights

 #### For End-to-End, Activation, and API Tests